|

 coercing neighbouring states of India and uprooting the internal

-resistance if occurs.
+resistance if it occurred.

 The rules of the new government set up by Company were based on